 What about…inheritance tax?

-An individual can gift up to £3,000 per tax year, called the ‘annual exemption’.
-Any unused annual exemption can be carried forward to no more than the next tax year.
+An individual can gift up to £3,000 per tax year inheritance tax-free, called the ‘annual exemption’.
+Any unused annual exemption can carry through to no more than the next tax year.
 For example, if you didn’t give a gift last tax year, you could gift up to £6,000 this tax year.

 Gifts in excess of the annual exemptions may be subject to inheritance tax if you don’t survive a full 7-years from the gift date.
-Any gift(s) outside the exemptions may use up part of your nil rate inheritance tax threshold i.e. the amount up to which an estate will have no inheritance tax to pay.
-The nil rate inheritance tax threshold in 2018-2019 is £325,000 (ignoring the residence nil rate band).
+Any gift(s) outside the exemptions may use up part of your nil rate inheritance tax threshold, i.e. the amount up to which an estate will have no inheritance tax to pay.
+The nil rate inheritance tax threshold in 2023/24 is £325,000 (ignoring the residence nil rate band).

 Any gifts in excess of the nil rate threshold are subject to inheritance tax at 40%.
 However, if you’re passing on a home, or if you’re married or in a civil partnership, you may be able to leave more than this before paying tax.

-Inheritance tax can be complicated so if you’re looking to make regular gifts to your children or grandchildren, it’s worth checking whether or not they fall within the rules governing gifts out of normal expenditure.
+Inheritance tax can be complicated, so if you’re looking to make regular gifts to your children or grandchildren, it’s worth checking whether or not they fall within the rules governing gifts out of the normal expenditure.

 Having moved from a historically low inflation environment to one of quite the opposite in the last few years, it’s even more important to factor in how inflation plays a part in your money’s future value.
-If you were to stuff a child’s piggy bank with £10,000, how much would it be worth in 20 years’ time?
-You may need to scroll left and right if you’re viewing the table below on a small screen.
+If you were to pop your child’s piggy bank with £10,000, how much would it be worth in 20 years?

-This table assumes that inflation is constant over the 20 year period, applied annually and compounded over time.
-There is no interest included in the calculation so savings on deposit would not decrease by the same amount, and would increase in value in real terms if the rate of interest was higher than the rate of inflation.
+This table assumes that inflation is constant over the 10-year period, applied annually and compounded over time.
+No interest is included in the calculation, so savings on deposit would not decrease by the same amount and would increase in value in real terms if the rate of interest was higher than the rate of inflation.

 So what’s the answer?

-There are clearly many different ways you can help bear the financial cost of having children.
+There are many different ways you can help bear the financial cost of having children.
 Which is the best option for you and your children depends on many factors, not least your own personal budget, attitude to risk and timescale until you will access the money.

-Whatever you decide, don’t leave yourself in a position where you’re unable to sustain your own lifestyle by contributing an unaffordable sum towards your children or grandchildren’s future financial wellbeing.
+Whatever you decide, don’t leave yourself in a position where you’re unable to sustain your lifestyle by contributing an unaffordable sum towards your children’s or grandchildren’s future financial well-being.

-Which, if any, of the above savings and investment options do you use to help manage the cost of bringing up your children and/or grandchildren?
+Which savings or investment option do you use to help manage the cost of bringing up your children and/or grandchildren?
 Let us know by adding a comment below.